RohanNagar/thunder/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new idea for this project
 ---

 **Describe the problem that this feature would solve**